kk-spartans/scholars-cup/04 - The Future Wasn’t Meant to Be/01 - Why cool-sounding tech flopped and could it come back/Suspension Railway.md

 ---
-could-come-back: Maybe, but Maglevs are a better replacement since todays world saves land by building vertically.
+could-come-back: Maybe, but Maglevs are a better replacement since today's world saves land by building vertically.
 ---

 Train system hanging from a fixed track above (like some roller coasters), like Wuppertal’s Schwebebahn in Germany (opened 1901).